EU Campaign shows that potatoes are

 More than a Bit on the Side!

-Monday October 5 sees the launch of AHDB Potatoes’ three-year, €3.6m EU co-financed joint venture campaign with Bord Bia, with the aim to change consumer attitudes towards potatoes being “More than a Bit on the Side”.
+AHDB Potatoes’ three-year, €3.6m EU co-financed joint venture campaign with Bord Bia aims to change consumer attitudes towards potatoes being “More than a Bit on the Side”.

 The three-year programme will inform and educate consumers, through key opinion influencers, together with highly targeted activities demonstrating that potatoes are nutritious, convenient and versatile and can be used in innovative ways suitable for a busy, modern lifestyle.
 The campaign which is aimed at females aged 22-44 with a key focus on 25-34 year olds aims to: